consindo/jono.nz/source/work/index.md

 ---

 # Portfolio
-I studied Applied Mathematics & Computer Science at the [University of Auckland](https://www.auckland.ac.nz), and finished at the end of 2017.
-In 2018, I'll be starting as a graduate at [Xero](https://www.xero.com).
+I'm currently a graduate developer at [Xero](https://www.xero.com) in Wellington, New Zealand.
+At the end of 2017, I finished studying Applied Mathematics & Computer Science at the [University of Auckland](https://www.auckland.ac.nz).

 ## Sandfield
 I was employed as an Intern at [Sandfield](https://www.sandfield.co.nz) from November 2016 - September 2017.
 I worked with the [Crossfire EDI](http://crossfireedi.com/) team where we built a web app for customers to manage their orders, products, and EDI implementations.
 I worked with the full stack, developing with ES6, React, ASP.NET, and Microsoft SQL Server.